w3f/Grants-Program/applications/LiisaPortfolioTracker.md

 Bubble.io is a visual development platform designed to democratize the process of creating web applications.
 It enables users, even without traditional coding skills, to build complex web applications through a user-friendly interface.
 Its features include visual programming capabilities, database management tools, a design editor, API integration, and hosting solutions.
 Essentially, Bubble.io is part of the no-code movement, which allows rapid digital product creation and innovation without requiring deep technical expertise.

+#### 3) React.js

+React.js, often simply called React, is an open-source JavaScript library developed by Facebook for building user interfaces.
+It allows developers to create reusable UI components and manage the state of an application efficiently.
+React operates on a virtual DOM, which optimizes rendering by minimizing direct manipulation of the actual DOM and by batching multiple changes together.
+This results in improved performance and a more seamless user experience.
+React's component-based architecture and its emphasis on declarative programming make it easier to understand, maintain, and scale applications.

 ### Components

-#### 1) Data Sources (Subscan)
+#### 1) Data Source (Subsquid)

 The project aims to create a system to extract and process event data and metadata related to NFTs within the Polkadot ecosystem.
 The focus is on building flexible and modular data ingestion mechanisms to accommodate different APIs with minimal code changes, using Node.js components for reusability and scalability.

-To expedite development, the team will initially integrate with the Subscan API, a well-documented and robust source that provides extensive data for selected protocols like Astar, Basilisk, Efinity, Moonbeam, and Unique Network.
+To expedite development, the team will initially integrate with the Subsquid API, which is well-documented, robust and  opensource, and provides extensive data for selected protocols like Astar, Moonbeam EVM, Moonriver EVM and Moonsama EVM.
 This initial integration will serve two main purposes: to quickly progress towards a working MVP and to serve as a practical example for future developers looking to extend the system with other data sources in the long term.

 #### 2) Data Enrichment

 Our backend serves as a vital nexus between supported blockchain protocols and valuable metrics we generate for user wallets and NFT collections.
 It involves three key activities: crafting and executing API queries, initiating timed triggers, and developing computational algorithms for metrics computation.
-We create and execute precise API queries to extract event data from Subscan for protocols such as Astar, Basilisk, Efinity, Moonbeam, and Unique Network.
+We create and execute precise API queries to extract event data from Subscan for protocols such as Astar, Moonbeam EVM, Moonriver EVM and Moonsama EVM.
 This enables the continuous refresh of our system with recent blockchain events pertinent to the monitored NFT collections and user wallets.

 Our backend employs timed triggers to initiate queries to Subscan at predefined intervals, ensuring we maintain an up-to-date snapshot of relevant blockchain events.
 Incoming event data, acquired via timed or event-driven triggers, is processed using specially designed computational algorithms.
 These algorithms generate key performance indicators (KPIs) and metrics for both user wallets and NFT collections, capturing the most essential insights.
 The calculated metrics are persistently stored in our database, ensuring their continuous availability for subsequent retrieval, analysis, and the provision of comprehensive insights into users' wallets and NFT collections.

-All the code for data enrichment will be open-source so that more developers in the ecosystem can leverage our processes for retrieving NFT data from subscan API and wallets, as well as creating NFT metrics.
+All the code for data enrichment will be opensource so that more developers in the ecosystem can leverage our processes for retrieving NFT data from Subsquid API and wallets, as well as creating NFT metrics.

 #### 3) Database